SINTEF/hybridmap/README.md

 | string | HashMap        | 128  | 156 250          |                  |
 | string | **HybridMap**  | 128  | 156 600          | x1.0             |

-After `16` entries, HybridMap switches to a HashMap internally.
+In this benchmark, the HybridMap switches to a HashMap internally once it has more than `16` entries.
 This benchmark is not a very robust benchmark.
 Benchmarking HybridMap correctly is hard and requires more effort than implementing the crate.
 As the license says, use at your own risk.

 ```bash
 # Run the benchmarks